 It was Dylan’s third straight appearance at the festival, and his previous sets at the Newport Folk Festival had helped the quickly rising star become the leading artist of the folk movement.
-America was in yet another of a seemingly endless series of wars abroad, while racial tensions and protests were sparking across the nation.
-Dylan’s forceful acoustic style and fiery lyrics decrying the state of the world were tailor made for the scared and the angry.
-With his own popularity surging and folk music gaining prominence on radio stations and college campuses around the country, Dylan was a leading voice of his generation, and that voice, like the times, was a-changin.’
+America was in yet another seemingly endless series of wars abroad, while racial tensions and protests were sparking across the nation.
+Dylan’s forceful acoustic style and fiery lyrics decrying the state of the world were tailor-made for the scared and the angry.
+With his own popularity surging and folk music gaining prominence on radio stations and college campuses around the country, Dylan was a leading voice of his generation—and that voice, like the times, was a-changin’.

 Watch Dylan’s acoustic approach take on “North Country Blues” from his 1963 Newport Folk Festival appearance below: